kkaris/fastapi_examples/examples/sub_services/sub_services.md

 - [ ] (**If blocking job:** respond to ps with 200)
 - [x] **If background job:** no response to ps
 - [ ]

+### Test
+These things need to be tested:
+- [ ] LvL1: Ping server with health requests while a query comes in
+- [ ] LvL2: Ping server health, do weighted search that takes long time, submit second request as weighted search is ongoing

 ## Potential stuff
 These ides could be implemented now or later, but are not necessary for the